 Once when sage had gone away from the ashram and Shakuntala was walking like usual in the forest with her two friends, then King Dushyanta reached there chasing the hunt.
 Shakuntala was Menaka’s daughter, an integral beauty, the king was fascinated by her.
 Shakuntala was also attracted to him.
 And both of them got married.
 King Dushyanta returned to his palace after spending a month in a forest with Shakuntala and giving her a ring as a sign.

 Once Rishi Durvasa came to the Ashrama but Shakuntala was deep in thoughts of the King.
-This infuriated Durvasa cursed her that Dushyanta would forget her.
-Durvasa later clarified that Dushyanta would remember her when she presented her ring (which he had previously given her) to him.
+This infuriated Durvasa and cursed her that Dushyanta would forget her.
+Durvasa later used his mystic power to remove the curse.

 Curse to Ganga